fedeboco/rfid-player/README.md

-# Card Music Player for Album ID
+# RFID Music Player

+System that provides an RFID card reader in order to select an album or track in an SD card, avoiding use of buttons or hard to use interfaces for elder people.

 - Braille Compatibility.
-- Designed for people with advanced age and hearing loss.
+- Designed for people with advanced age or hearing loss.
 - SD Card support.
 - High volume.
 Volume control.
 - Track and album control.
+- Easy to setup new RFID cards by custom setup interface.

 ![]()<p align="center"><img src="https://github.com/fedeboco/rfid-player/blob/main/assets/cover.png?raw=true">